XiaoMi/mace/docs/user_guide/basic_usage.rst

 .. note::

-     1. If you want to build and run the model on pc, just use the mobilenet-v2-host.yml file instead.
+    If you want to build and run the model on pc, just use the mobilenet-v2-host.yml file instead for ``--config``.

 Build your own model